wernerdegroot/applicatives/How to release.md

 The section "Prerequisites" mentions the version three times (when describing the dependencies you need).

+## Upgrade the `nexus-staging-maven-plugin` plugin

+Upgrade the `nexus-staging-maven-plugin` plugin to the latest version.

 ## Commit, push and tag

 Commit name should be something like `Release v1.0.3`.